 by: Stella Van Lane

 It doesn’t really matter if you’re an experienced fitness enthusiast or exercise novice – you’re highly likely to experience muscle soreness after an intense sweat session.
 Of course, it’s a completely normal thing that often can’t be avoided, which is why your muscles will need some time to properly heal and recover after a workout.
-There are lots of fantastic natural remedies that can speed up the process of muscle recovery, and I’ve come up with a list of three amazing ones you can start incorporating into your post-workout routine ASAP:
+There are lots of fantastic natural remedies for muscle pain that can speed up the process of muscle recovery; I've come up with a list of three amazing ones you can start incorporating into your post-workout routine ASAP:

 The most common causes of muscle soreness are stress, tension, overuse, and minor injuries, but the good news is that this type of pain is usually localized.
 This means that it affects only a few muscles or a small part of your body – the one(s) you’ve been focusing on during your workout.
 Did you know that your muscles are made from protein fibers which tend to get damaged every time you exercise?
 Well, that’s exactly why your body needs to recover after an intense workout, so that your muscles heal properly and get much stronger.
 Apart from eating the right foods and getting enough good sleep, there are also a handful of natural remedies that can speed up the process of muscle recovery.
 Here are three I find most useful: